David J. Kupstas, FSA, EA, MSEA Chief Actuary

 - If there is more than one designated beneficiary, the life expectancy used is based on the oldest beneficiary.

-- Under the five-year rule or 10-year rule for deaths before RBD, the account balance may be distributed in chunks over the applicable period or it can be distributed all on the very last day of the fifth or tenth year – however the beneficiary wants to do it as long as it’s completely distributed by the deadline.
+- Under the five-year rule for deaths before RBD, the account balance may be distributed in chunks over the applicable period or it can be distributed all on the very last day of the fifth year – however the beneficiary wants to do it as long as it’s completely distributed by the deadline.
 This is in contrast to distributions under the life expectancy method which must be made each year.
+The 10-year rule works differently, as discussed below.

 - Once a minor child reaches the age of majority, he then has 10 years to receive the remaining account balance of the deceased parent/employee, meaning the distribution period for someone who starts getting distributions as a minor child may end up being more than 10 years.